M-Patek/Evolver-P/SPECIFICATION.md

 ## 1. Abstract

-This specification defines the Hyper-Tensor Protocol (HTP) v3.0.
+This specification defines the Hyper-Tensor Protocol (HTP) v1.0.0.

-The protocol has shifted from commutative ideal class groups to **Definite Quaternion Algebras**.
-This change introduces non-commutativity (causality) and optimal graph expansion properties (Ramanujan Graphs), enabling faster convergence and stronger cryptographic binding.
+The protocol relies on **Definite Quaternion Algebras** to guarantee non-commutativity (causality) and optimal graph expansion properties (Ramanujan Graphs), enabling faster convergence and stronger cryptographic binding than previous commutative models.

 ---